 Dantowitz has been fascinated with the stars since childhood.
 Getting a telescope at age 13 began his obsession to see and record the sharpest lunar and planetary features possible.
-His quest for sharp images continues to this day, 25 years after having taken his first astrophoto.
+His quest for sharp images continues to this day, nearly 40 years after having taken his first astrophoto.

 He designed the Clay Center Observatory, which was completed in 2002.
 The observatory’s research-grade, 0.64-m telescope is the largest-aperture publicly accessible astronomical instrument in the Boston area.
 His primary interests are astronomy education and developing techniques for ultra-high-resolution telescopic imaging.
 For example, Dantowitz led the team that provided the high-resolution video seen worldwide in 2004 by more than 1 billion people when Space Ship One made its historic flights into space to claim the X Prize.